ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-interchain-token-transfer/_INSTRUCTIONS.md

-# Bridge an ERC20 Token to a Subnet as an ERC20 Token
+# Transfer an ERC20 Token to a Subnet as an ERC20 Token

 The following example will show you how to send an ERC20 Token on C-chain to a Subnet as an ERC20 token using Teleporter and Foundry.
 This demo is conducted on a local network run by the CLI, but can be applied to Fuji Testnet and Avalanche Mainnet directly.